Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/whats-new/urp-whats-new-10.md

 With shadow cascades, you can avoid crude shadows close to the Camera and keep the Shadow Resolution reasonably low.
 For more information, see the page [Shadow Cascades](https://docs.unity3d.com/Manual/shadow-cascades.html).

-URP has three shadow cascades now and supports two working units, percent and meters.
+URP supports 1–4 shadow cascades now, and also supports two working units, percent and meters.

 ![Shadow Cascades](../Images/lighting/urp-asset-shadows.png)<br/>*The Shadows section in the Universal Render Pipeline asset.*